If you've been exposed, are sick, or are caring for someone with COVID-19

 We know that a person with COVID-19 may be contagious 48 to 72 hours before starting to experience symptoms.
 Emerging research suggests that people may actually be most likely to spread the virus to others during the 48 hours before they start to experience symptoms.

-If true, this strengthens the case for face masks, physical distancing, and contact tracing, all of which can help reduce the risk that someone who is infected but not yet contagious may unknowingly infect others.
+If true, this strengthens the case for face masks, physical distancing, and contact tracing, all of which can help reduce the risk that someone who is infected but not yet experiencing symptoms may unknowingly infect others.

 For how long after I am infected will I continue to be contagious?
 At what point in my illness will I be most contagious?